Easy bullet journal guide for beginners

 Everything is totally up to you!
 I keep my keys and signifiers simple because it works for me!
 Here is my bullet journal key page:

-But you can do the way you want.
-I suggest starting with the original keys and adapt to your own needs, eventually you will know which key and signifiers you need.
+But you can do it the way you want.
+I suggest starting with the original keys and adapting to your own needs, eventually you will know which key and signifiers you need.

-Find my comprehensive post about bullet journal key symbols here!
+Find my comprehensive post about simple bullet journal key symbols here!

-The index in a bullet journal is basically your table of contents.
+The index is basically your bullet journal table of contents.
 It is a place where you list your entries and their respective pages.

 Why would you need an index on your journal you may ask.

-Well, you will find that sames are regularly revisited.
+Well, you will find that same are regularly revisited.

-It is not so difficult to flip a book when you are in the first few pages but eventually, when you notebook is full and information from past are not as fresh in your memory, finding a particular page without an index may become a very time consuming task!
+It is not so difficult to flip a book when you are in the first few pages but eventually, when you notebook is full and information from the past is not as fresh in your memory, finding a particular page without an index may become a very time consuming task!

-If being time effective is any important you then making the habit to fill out your index is a good practice to you!
+If being time effective is any important to you then making the habit to fill out your index is a good practice for you!

 With that said, there are several people I know that go by without an index and maybe you don’t need one but it doesn’t hurt to learn about it and give it a go, right?